nechoventsi/rysize/README.md

 ### Installation

 I recommend installing *rysize* in a virtual environment, because I have not yet fully tested proper installation and automatic dependencies handling.
-The script is compatible with Python 2.7 *and* Python 3.5.
+The script is compatible with Python >=2.7 *and* Python >=3.5.

-So download or clone the repo, start a new virtaulenv in its directory and install using setuptools:
+So download or clone the repo, start a new `virtaulenv` in its directory and install using `pip`:

     virtualenv -p python3 testenv
     . testenv/bin/activate